GLOBAL MARKETS-Stocks and oil tumble as recession fears mount

 Economists polled by Reuters expect the Fed will deliver a 75-basis-point interest rate hike next month, followed by a half-percentage-point rise in September, and won't scale back to quarter-percentage-point moves until November at the earliest.

 Most other global central banks are in a similar situation, apart from the Bank of Japan, which last week pledged to maintain its policy of ultra-low interest rates.
-In contrast, the Czech central bank was expected to hike its rates by an eyewatering 125 bps later with inflation there well into double figures.
+In contrast, the Czech central bank was expected to hike its rates by as much as 125 bps later with inflation there well into double figures.

 That gap between low interest rates in Japan and rising U.S. rates has weighed on the yen JPY=, which hit a new 24-year low of 136.71 per dollar in Asian trading, before drifting firmer to 136.20.